IndependentImpact/GHG_methodologies/PACKAGE_DEVELOPMENT_TEMPLATE.md

 ## 6. Simulation Utilities
 - Each package must expose at least one `simulate_*()` function that creates a test dataset using `DeclareDesign` reflecting the methodology's data requirements.
+- Simulations must emit temporal monitoring metadata (e.g. day, month, and year) so that reporting-period summaries can be reproduced in tests and documentation.
 - Document simulation parameters and default values, emphasising tidyverse compatibility.

 ## 7. Vignettes
 - Create a vignette (`vignettes/<package>-methodology.Rmd`) that includes:
   - A narrative description of the methodology and its data requirements.
   - A walkthrough using the simulated dataset and all equation-level functions plus the meta-function.
+  - A section demonstrating monitoring-period aggregation and the accompanying helper function.
   - A diagram (e.g. Mermaid flowchart) showing function interdependencies and data flow.
   - A function reference table linking to documentation.
+Format tabular output using `knitr::kable()` or `gt::gt()` and pair each numbered equation with its LaTeX form alongside the function signature that implements it.

 ## 8. Workflow Checklist
 1. Generate the package skeleton with `usethis::create_package()`.